naftaliharris/lazysort/README.md

 requested values, not with quickselect or another O(n) selection algorithm.
 And LazySorted is empirically faster, as you can see from benchmark.py

+**Isn't python3.4 going to have a statistics module with a median function?**

+Yes, and that's awesome!
+(This is PEP450: http://www.python.org/dev/peps/pep-0450/).
+Unfortunately, the current implementation is in pure python, and computes the median by sorting the data and picking off the middle element.

 **Doesn't the standard library have a heapq module?**

 Yes, but it lacks the full generality of this module.
 For example, you can use it to get the k smallest elements, (in n * log(k) time), but not k arbitrary contiguous elements.
-This module represents a different paradigm: you're allowed to program as if your list was sorted, and let the module deal with the details.
+This module represents a different paradigm: you're allowed to program as if your list was sorted, and let the datastructure deal with the details.

 **How is lazysorted licensed?**